 The Cross of Nails became the symbol of Coventry’s Ministry of Reconciliation, which was established to provide spiritual and practical support in areas of conflict throughout the world.

 As such, Coventry became recognised globally as a City of Peace and Reconciliation, welcoming people of all cultures from all over the world.

 The Coventry Cathedral ruins still stand today alongside the city’s beautiful new cathedral, as a lasting symbol of peace and reconciliation, and Coventry’s strength and survival.

-Over the years Coventry has formed links with other cities that have suffered during times of war, such as Belgrade, Dresden, Hiroshima, Sarajevo, Volgograd and Warsaw.
+Coventry has since formed strong relationships with cities around the world that have also suffered during times of violent conflict, including Belgrade, Dresden, Hiroshima, Sarajevo, Volgograd and Warsaw.
 With 26 twinned cities, Coventry has the largest network in the world.

 The Cathedral’s reconciliation network supports 170 community organisations worldwide, and The Centre for Trust, Peace and Social Relations at Coventry University provides crucial international insight and advice, helping to inspire hope and strength, to build more peaceful societies without violent conflict.

 The city also welcomes many migrants and refugees seeking sanctuary from violent conflict all over the world, making Coventry one of the most ethnic culturally diverse places in the UK.

 At home, the city’s many local community organisations work tirelessly to ensure that everybody who lives in Coventry feels welcome, valued, respected and able to live in dignity.

 Today, Coventry celebrates its role as a centre of peace and reconciliation every November, with peacebuilding events taking place all over the city, commemorating the events of 1940 and the lives that were lost.
 The city hosts a highly regarded annual Peace Festival, the Coventry International Prize for Peace and Reconciliation, and also commemorates Holocaust Memorial Day.